 The Arnold Allyship Student Award was named in honor of Ohio University’s first LGBT Center administrative associate, Becky Arnold.
 It was established in 2020.
-The award recognizes an Ohio University student that has demonstrated outstanding and active allyship toward improving the lives of the lesbian, gay, bisexual, transgender, and/or queer communities on and off campus.
+The award, open to all students, recognizes an Ohio University student that has demonstrated outstanding and active allyship toward improving the lives of the lesbian, gay, bisexual, transgender, and/or queer communities on and off campus.

 How have you demonstrated active allyship toward improving the lives of the lesbian, gay, bisexual, transgender, and/or queer communities at OHIO?

 This award represents the most prestigious diversity honor bestowed upon an OHIO student.
 The award is open to all students, and recipients will be individuals who promote the principles of social justice, leadership, cultural diversity and service to the campus and/or region.

 Describe how you have advanced institutional diversity and inclusion goals, including evidence of leadership excellence in the advancement of social justice and equality within and/or outside the university; commitment of diversity through campus and community involvement; encouraging and motivating collaborations to promote inclusively; and/or demonstration of creative or innovative work to advance the academic success or leadership capabilities for underrepresented populations (e.g. first-generation college students, minorities, women in STEM, etc.).

 Latinx Community Achievement Award